PowerShell/PowerShell/docs/learning-powershell/using-vscode.md

 You can press this button to add more PowerShell debug configurations.
 One handy configuration to add is **PowerShell: Launch Script**.
 With this configuration, you can specify a specific file with optional arguments that should be launched whenever you press F5 no matter which file is currently active in the editor.

-Once the debug configuration is established, you can select which configuration you want to use during a debug session by selecting one from the debug configuration dropdown in the **Debug** view's toolbar.
+Once the debug configuration is established, you can select which configuration you want to use during a debug session by selecting one from the debug configuration drop-down in the **Debug** view's toolbar.

 There are a few blogs that may be helpful to get you started using PowerShell extension for Visual Studio Code